csgoh/processpiper/README.md

 ![Process Map](https://github.com/csgoh/processmapper/blob/main/my_process_map_test_case05.png)

+## Development Status

+It is still under development :construction: Beta version v0.1 will be release soon.

+Initial release would only cover the following basic business process elements.
+Other element types will be introduced in subsequence releases.

+* Event: Start, End, Timer, Intermediate
+* Activity: Task, Subprocess
+* Gateway: Inclusive, Exclusive, Parallel

+Any ideas or suggestions, please send it to me via [GitHub Discussions](https://github.com/csgoh/processmapper/discussions).

 Thank you for checking out my project.
-I hope you find it useful and enjoyable.
+If you have found ProcessPiper useful and would like to show your appreciation, consider buying me a coffee or flat white :coffee: and keep me going.
+To buy me a coffee, simply follow this link:

 <a href="https://www.buymeacoffee.com/csgoh" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>